Conditional logic

 -

-Hiding questions that may be irrelevant to some users.
+Hiding questions that might be irrelevant to some users.

 -